zhangyk8/zhangyk8.github.io/_pages/cv.md

     2. Proposed a _two step clustering-based_ strategy for Bayesian network structure learning (See publications for details)
   * Supervisor: Professor Jiming Liu

-* Sep 2017 - Present: Multi-model Brain-inspired Intelligence Laboratory
+* Sep 2017 - Dec 2017: Multi-model Brain-inspired Intelligence Laboratory
   * School of Electronics and Information Technology, Sun Yat-sen University
   * Duties included:
     1. Conducted a nested 3-fold cross-validation based on the rank of cognitive scores to determine the optimal parameters for the elastic-net model